Sanjak of Prizren: Administrative divisions

+History

 Skopje, Prizren and Kosovo vilayets

 In 1867, the Sanjak of Prizren merged with the Sanjak of Dibra and Sanjak of Skopje and became the Prizren Vilayet.
 In 1871 the Sanjak of Prizren became part of the newly established Prizren Vilayet.
 The Prizren Vilayet and its sanjaks, together with the Sanjak of Prizren, became part of the Kosovo Vilayet, which was established in 1877.
 Prizren was decided to be the seat of Kosovo vilayet.

-The Sanjak of Niš and Sanjak of Pirot together with Vranje (which was kaza of the Sanjak of Priština) were separated from Kosovo vilayet and joined to the Principality of Serbia after Berlin Congress in 1878.
+The Sanjak of Niš and Sanjak of Pirot together with Vranje (which was kaza of the Sanjak of Prishtina were separated from Kosovo vilayet and joined to the Principality of Serbia after Berlin Congress in 1878.
 The Sanjak of Dibra was attached to the Monastir Vilayet.
 After those changes Kosovo Vilayet consisted of three sanjaks: the Sanjak of Prizren, Sanjak of Skopje and Sanjak of Novi Pazar.
 Despite the decisions of Berlin Congress to award control over the Sanjak of Novi Pazar to Austria-Hungary, it remained under de facto administration of the Ottoman Empire.